- Skype is one of the most popular instant messaging applications on the market.

-Moreover, the Skype calls don’t go through error is being reported by Windows 8 and Windows 8.1 users.
-So, as you can already tell, when dealing with the already mentioned situation, you will not be able to initiate, or to receive calls through Skype.
+Moreover, Skype calls don’t go through error is being reported by many Windows users.
+So, as you can already tell, when dealing with the already mentioned situation, you will not be able to initiate or to receive calls through Skype.

 - Skype calls won’t work – Several users reported that their Skype calls won’t work at all.
 This can be a big problem, but you should be able to fix it using one of our solutions.